xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 ---
 layout: post
-title:  "INFO539: Using the T5 model for clinical multitask learning"
+title:  "INFO539: Using the T5 model for clinical multi-task learning"
 date:   2021-04-04 22:33:54 -0700
 categories: INFO 539
 ---